Challenging Genders: Non-Binary Experiences of Those Assigned Female at Birth

 ABOUT THE AUTHORS

-Michael Eric Brown is the author of published books on transgender issues.
-He is the Founder and Executive Director of TransMentors International, Inc., a non-profit organization dedicated to supporting trans youth and adults in their day-to-day lives.
+Michael Eric Brown is the Founding Executive Director of TransMentors International, Inc., a non-profit organization dedicated to supporting trans and non-binary individuals in their day-to-day lives.
 He is known for his contributions both on and offline, especially in the realm of social justice and gender concerns.
-Interested in how people’s thoughts, feelings, and behaviors are influenced by the actual, imagined, or implied presence of others, Michael has devoted his life and career to both educate society and provide research on the lives of transgender and non-binary individuals.

 Day Walker was born in 1965 in Oakland, California.
 Their focus on Behaviorial Psychology has enabled them to provide deep insights into the transgender and Butch-Femme communities through their writing as well as gender related discussion on platforms such as forums, social media groups and conference panel discussions.
 For over 20 years they have been an active participant and Mentor in the Butch Femme Community promoting the dynamics of diversity and the spirit of inclusion within the Culture.
 Daywalker is Agender and now resides in the mountains of Northern California with their wife after having spent much of their career meandering through the Motorcycle industry.
 They have been described as a Hippy, a Modern day Philosopher, a Peace maker, a reflective Author, an Artist of the Fluorescence, and a Gender anomalous.